dspg2019/website_blogdown/content/about/03-apply.md

 - **Undergraduate students** currently enrolled at Virginia Tech can learn more about their application process by clicking here.
 - **Graduate students** currently enrolled at any U.S. university can apply for our funded fellowship positions by following the DSPG Fellow application process outlined below.
-- **Previously enrolled DSPG students interested in taking part in the program again should email Dr. Gizem Korkmaz at - - - (TODO) to inquire about current opportunities.
+- **Previously enrolled DSPG students** interested in taking part in the program again should email Dr. Gizem Korkmaz at gkorkmaz@virginia.edu to inquire about current opportunities.

 # DSPG Fellow Applications

-To apply for the DSPG Fellow Program, you must complete the following steps by January 31, 2018.
+To apply for the DSPG Fellow Program, you must complete the following steps by January 31, 2019.

 Meet all personal and academic requirements listed below.
 Complete our online application (TODO) and diversity data survey (TODO).
-Request two personal references (teachers, mentors, or employers) to email letters of recommendation on your behalf - - - - - (TODO).
+Request two personal references (teachers, mentors, or employers) to email letters of recommendation on your behalf dspg2019@virginia.edu.

 ## DSPG Fellow Requirements